aledecicco/english-programming-language/README.md

 ## Values

 Values can be primitives, lists, variables, and operator calls.
-Available primitives are booleans, numbers, and floats.
+Available primitives are booleans, numbers, and whole numbers.

 ### Booleans
 The two possible values are refered to with the words `true` and `false`.

-### Numbers
+### Whole numbers
-Numbers are used writing the numeric values, not the words.
+Whole numbers are used writing the numeric values, not the words.

-### Floats
+### Number
-Floats are written with a dot separating the decimal part.
-If a function takes a float and a number is given, it is converted to float implicitly.
+Numbers are written with a dot separating the decimal part.
+If a function takes a number and a whole number is given, it is converted to a number implicitly.

 ### Chars
 Char literals are written between single quotes.